Karen Mok: Activism and charity

 Mok is a strong advocate for animals and has been involved in numerous campaigns for this purpose.
 Amongst others, she has joined efforts with Animals Asia to help Asiatic black bears which are exploited for the extraction of bile, and has been on an expedition with Society for the Prevention of Cruelty to Animals (SPCA) to demonstrate against the culling of baby seals.
 She has also been involved with People for the Ethical Treatment of Animals (PETA).

 In 2007, Mok was involved with MTV EXIT, a campaign against human trafficking in Asia, presenting Traffic: An MTV EXIT Special, a documentary on trafficking.
 In 2013 she championed in the campaign Roll Back Malaria (RBM).
 Mok currently serves as an ambassador for UNICEF, SPCA, Animals Asia Foundation and Care for Children.
 In 2017, Mok created the Morris Charity Initiative, providing support in animal welfare, education and the environment.
 As a first initiative, the charity raised money for a scholarship at the United World College Changshu.
-Since then the charity has provided numerous donations to charities across the target areas.
+Since then, the charity has provided numerous donations to charities across the target areas and has set up scholarships to support university studies for graduates of Hong Kong King's College and Li Po Chun United World College.

+Creative ventures

+Beyond her music and acting career, Mok has pursued a number of creative projects.
+In 2008, she created Mok-A-Bye Kitty, an original cartoon cat character inspired by her pet cat, Beethoven.
+The character became the focus of a multimedia project, including a three-issue comic series and a range of merchandise.

+Later that year, Mok launched Karen Mok The Fragrance, which was promoted as Asia's first celebrity fragrance.
+The collection included a perfume, body lotion, and shower gel, with the fragrance inspired by Mok's personality and style.
+The launch was featured by Variety magazine and was regarded as a pioneering celebrity fragrance by an Asian artist.

 Personal life

-Mok married her boyfriend, German-born Johannes Natterer, at a church near Florence, Italy, on 1 October 2011.
+Mok married her first boyfriend, German-born Johannes Natterer, at a church near Florence, Italy, on 1 October 2011.
 Mok has three adult step-children and spends her time between London and her international engagements.
 In 2017, they celebrated their sixth wedding anniversary with an elaborate party at Kensington Palace.